 Telecom giant Verizon has launched an ambitious new service that it hopes will become the backbone of a new wave of health information exchanges (HIEs).
-The Verizon Health Information Exchange can be used
+The Verizon Health Information Exchange can be used by doctors and healthcare providers to store, manage and transfer patient information, including medical records, test results, medical images and more, all hosted on Verizon's infrastructure.

 The project is nothing if not ambitious.
 Verizon says it is ready to roll nationwide and can absorb as many electronic medical records (EMR) as are currently out there; there may eventually be one for every person in the United States.
 It may even offer personal health records (PHR) to its 120 million telco customers.
 Early adopters of Verizon's HIE say it is a good way to address the most severe handicap of the medical industry.